circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 Note that:
 - The setup phase requires `version: 2.1` or higher.
-- A pipeline can only be continued once (i.e. a pipeline cannot be continued with another setup configuration).
+- A pipeline can only be continued once (that is, a pipeline cannot be continued with another setup configuration).
 - A pipeline can only be continued within six hours of its creation.
 - The setup configuration can only include one workflow.
-- Pipeline parameters submitted at continuation time cannot overlap with pipeline parameters submitted at trigger (i.e. setup) time.
+- Pipeline parameters submitted at continuation time cannot overlap with pipeline parameters submitted at trigger (setup) time.
 - Pipeline parameters declared in the setup configuration must also be declared in the continuation configuration.
 These parameters can be used at continuation time.

 For a basic example on how to use setup workflows for dynamic configuration generation, see the [Configuration Cookbook]({{ site.baseurl }}/2.0/configuration-cookbook/?section=examples-and-guides#dynamic-configuration).